CARTAvis/carta-controller/README.md

     - Adjust the sudoers configuration
     - Redirect traffic to port 8000

-After you have built the backend and edited the server configuration, you can start the server with `npm run start` (if cloning from the git repository) or just running `carta-node-server` (if installing from NPM pacakge via `npm install -g carta-node-server`).
+After you have built the backend and edited the server configuration, you can start the server with `npm run start` (if cloning from the git repository) or just running `carta-node-server` (if installing from NPM).
 You can use a utility such as [forever](https://github.com/foreversd/forever) or [pm2](https://pm2.keymetrics.io/) to keep the server running.

 ## Getting help